Lodi, Wisconsin: Geography

 Lodi is located at (43.314296, −89.530994).

-According to the United States Census Bureau, the city has a total area of 1.77 sqmi, all of it land.
+According to the United States Census Bureau, the city has a total area of 1.77 sqmi, all land.

 Spring Creek, which runs from the Lodi Marsh through downtown Lodi and empties into Lake Wisconsin, is a local spring-fed brown trout stream.
 Portions of the creek do not freeze over the winter and thus serve as host to brown trout and waterfowl, particularly mallards.
 Lodi has adopted a Spring Creek resident mallard, which the residents have named "Susie the Duck", as a mascot.

 The city is completely surrounded by the town of Lodi.